Omega-3 fatty acids are a type of polyunsaturated fat with many health benefits.

 Common fortified products include:

-Long-chain omega-3 fatty acid supplements from algae sources may be helpful for people who:
+Long-chain omega-3 fatty acid supplements from algae sources may be helpful for people who do not consume seafood and:

 You can speak with your doctor or dietitian about how best to incorporate these supplements into your diet.